 - assisting the sex worker as soon as possible if they advise that a situation is potentially violent or unsafe.

-* Please note that we acknowledge that forcing someone to have sex is rape and that To agree to something being done, to approve an action or arrangement.
-See also informed consent. can be withdrawn at any time.
+* Please note that we acknowledge that forcing someone to have sex is rape and that consent can be withdrawn at any time.
 Sex workers are no different from any other person who has these rights.

 For more information about sexual offences, see Chapter 3.3: Sexual offences.